Use 'Enter' for

 In the model

-Motion comes from the elementary strand shaped particle
+Motion comes from the strand shaped elementary particle

 Moving continuously at a single constant speed, against the model's static universal reference frame, in three dimensional space